leaflabs/libmaple/docs/source/home.rst

 Welcome!

 Maple is a user-friendly prototyping platform developed by LeafLabs in Cambridge, MA.
 Using Maple, creators with any level of experience can implement beautiful ideas that require the power of a 32-bit processor.
 For more details about Maple's hardware, please see its :ref:`technical specifications <specs>`.
-To start using your Maple, keep reading.
+To start using your Maple, keep reading

-.. contents:: Contents
-   :local:

 .. _home-Getting-Started: